Why does the White House want to put $11.3 billion toward eliminating hepatitis C? Because as many as 75% of people who have it don’t know it.

 “It is a curable disease, so you really want to empower individuals to try and follow that care pathway,” Reau says.

 RUSH liver specialists often can see patients within a week of requesting care to help start treatment sooner.
-You can learn more about RUSH’s hepatology team on our website.
+Learn more about RUSH’s hepatology team.

 Nancy Reau, MD, is the Richard B. Capps Chair of Hepatology at RUSH University Medical Center and the associate director of transplant at RUSH.